-On June 19, Black Americans gather across the United States to feast, as they have done every year since the nation’s slaves were freed.
+On June 19, Black Americans gather across the United States to feast, as they have done every year since the nation’s enslaved people were freed.
 These celebrations at public parks have historically included parades, the reading of President Lincoln’s Emancipation Proclamation, and the main event—the food.
 Prior to the celebrations in 1933, the Dallas Morning News reported that “watermelon, barbecue and red lemonade will be consumed in quantity.”
 Indeed, laid across their plates were charcoal-grilled meats, greens, black-eyed peas, and teacakes, but also an assortment of foods and drinks with red hues.

-Red foods and drinks were a major way of commemorating that legacy of slavery and the holiday.
+Red foods and drinks were a major way of commemorating that legacy of enslavement and the holiday.
 But “the practice of eating red foods—red cake, barbecue, punch and fruit—may owe its existence to the enslaved Yoruba and Kongo brought to Texas in the 19th century,” from present-day Nigeria, Ghana, Togo, Benin, and the Democratic Republic of Congo, writes culinary historian and food writer Michael Twitty in his blog Afroculinaria.

 Twitty goes on to write, “enslavement narratives from Texas recall an African ancestor being lured using red flannel cloth, and many of the charms and power objects used to manipulate invisible forces required a red handkerchief.”